jamesr66a/jamesr66a.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Systems Software Engineer with a Focus on Deep Learning Systems

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+James K. Reed is an experienced software engineer with hands-on experience in programming languages, compiler design, and deep learning platforms.
+He is fascinated by the whole computing stack from programming interface down to silicon, and seeks to investigate the intersection of these as the newest AI revolution drives High-Performance Computing (HPC) innovation.

+At his current role at [fireworks.ai](fireworks.ai), James is applying his skills to build a high-performance service for customized Large Language Model (LLM) workloads.
+Before this, James worked with the PyTorch team at Meta (formerly Facebook) as a Staff Software Engineer, where he led development of toolkits including [torch.fx](https://arxiv.org/abs/2112.08429), [PiPPy](https://github.com/pytorch/PiPPy), [TorchScript](https://pytorch.org/docs/stable/jit.html), and [ONNX](https://onnx.ai/).
+He completed his Bachelor of Science in Computer Engineering from Virginia Tech, graduating Summa Cum Laude.

+You can follow James's work on his [GitHub](https://github.com/jamesr66a/) profile and connect with him on [LinkedIn](https://www.linkedin.com/in/jamesr66a/).
+James has published [academic papers, patents, conference talks, and blog posts](/publications).